---According to ARPES, the valence bands of stanene are pinned in the conduction band of Bi2Te3(111), giving metallic interface states.
-The inverted bandgap at Γ point, the key to QSH state, was not observed.
+--According to ARPES, the valence bands of stanene are pinned in the conduction band of $Bi_2Te_3$ (111), giving metallic interface states.
+The inverted-bandgap at $\Gamma$ point, the key to QSH state, was not obtained.

---Dirac-cone-like features at K point are expected in a honeycomb structure, stanene with a larger SOC, leads to a bandgap of 0.1 eV at the Dirac-cone.
-However, Dirac-cone at the K-point of stanene $/Bi_2Te_3(111)$ was not observed.
+--Dirac-cone-like features at K point are expected in a honeycomb structure; Stanene, with a larger SOC, leads to a bandgap of 0.1 eV at the Dirac-cone.
+However, Dirac-cone at the K-point of stanene $/Bi_2Te_3(111)$ was not obtained.